 Nothing comes easy, but the outcomes of a transformational idea are worth the hard slog so stick with it.
 If opportunity knocks don’t hesitate to jump in and be a part of one of the future New Ventures Accelerator programmes - this is truly a unique opportunity at Beca.

 8. Outside of work, how do you like to relax and recharge?

-I have two young kids and a wonderful wife who I love spending time with and are lots of fun.
+I have two young kids and a wonderful wife who I love spending time with and who are lots of fun.
 I enjoy getting outdoors as much as I can, particularly skiing, hunting, fishing adventures and free diving.

 On the work front, I will be leading the next stage of development for Beacon.
 By the end of 2019 we hope to have a developed pilot programme with a number of instrumented buildings.
-And on a personal level, I’m looking forward to a ski trip to Japan and welcoming baby number three!
+On a personal level, I’m looking forward to a ski trip to Japan and welcoming baby number three!